How to become an aidworker?

 I agree with some parts in the video on the top of this post.
 People often have the image of us, aidworkers, as taking pictures with kids on our knees, singing 'We Are the World',...
 The reality is rather different.
 But we are not all hardcore logisticians neither.
 We don't all work in the desert or in the jungle, thousands of miles from no-where...
 Probably more than half of us work in the 'deep field'.
 Many of us do spend a lot of time in an office too!

 Despite that, it is not all gold that glitters!
 Between 1997 and 2005, there were 408 security incidents involving aid workers.
 434 died in the line of duty, 305 were wounded and 202 were kidnapped.
 Read this ODI report!
 And it is not getting any better.
-In the past running year, 63 aid workers were killed due malicious acts.
+In 2008, 63 aid workers were killed due malicious acts.

-Patronus Analytical is keeping track of all incidents related to humanitarian workers in the field.
+Up to 2009 Patronus Analytical kept track of all incidents related to humanitarian workers in the field.

 Still, what is important, though, is that we all spend a long time away from home.
 Read my post 'The Things That Are Important To Us'.
-And *that* is often a thing people do not consider when starting to work abroad, particularly in the humanitarian field: "How is my family going to cope with that".
+Something people often do not consider when starting to work abroad, particularly in the humanitarian field: "How is my family going to cope with that".
 You would be surprised how many people quit this 'line of work', just because of that reason.
 Even if THEY can cope with the work pressure and the potential dangers, their FAMILY might not...

 So answering the question "Do I have what it takes to become an aidworker?" should be extended to "And does my family have what takes for me to become an aidworker?".